Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   Tutor support at Code Institute for their support.

--   Other students (Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/)
+-   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/)

 ### Version control